Bethlehem deserted after Palestinians declare coronavirus emergency

 “It is sad because we really wanted to visit and see the city,” said Leonardo Cairoli, a tourist from the Netherlands as he stood in a near-deserted Manger Square.

 Seeing Cairoli’s disappointed family, Father Essa Thalgi came out to talk to them.
-He said the church was being sanitized and would likely reopen in 14 days.
+He said the church was being sanitised and would likely reopen in 14 days.

 With 1.5 million tourists and pilgrims visiting Bethlehem annually, many local businesses face huge losses.